Nizar-Gadari/Project-4/README.md

 Key questions addressed:

-How have sales and profits evolved over the past four years?
+* How have sales and profits evolved over the past four years?
-Which product categories — Supplies, Technology, Office Equipment — drive the most revenue?
-Which customer segments — Consumer, Corporate, Home Office — contribute most to sales?
+* Which customer segments — Consumer, Corporate, Home Office — contribute most to sales?
-Are there seasonal or time-based trends affecting performance?
+* Are there seasonal or time-based trends affecting performance?
-Which states or regions are the most profitable?
+* Which states or regions are the most profitable?
-What can be forecasted for 2023 using analytical and predictive methods?
+* What can be forecasted for 2023 using analytical and predictive methods?

 ## 📑 Dataset